ray-dataworks1/ray-dataworks1/README.md

 ## 🧠 About Me

 Hi, I'm Rachael (she/her) — a data engineer-in-training with a researcher's mind, a creative heart, and a backend brain.
-I'm currently training full-time at Kubrick Group, specialising in data modelling, SQL performance, Python, and scalable data systems.
+I'm currently specialising in data modelling, SQL performance, Python, and scalable data systems.

 Originally from a Politics & Behavioural Science background, I bring systems thinking and curiosity to everything I build.
 Whether I’m designing an ETL pipeline or reverse-engineering a vocal run (yes, I’m that person), I care about structure, flow, and human insight.